 If you have a documented disability and need to request academic accommodations in your courses, please refer to the SDS website at sds.umbc.edu for registration information and office procedures.

 If you will be using SDS approved accommodations in this class, please contact me to discuss implementation of the accommodations.
 During remote instruction requirements due to COVID, communication and flexibility will be essential for success

 To pass this course you must complete all the major assignments, fulfill all the weekly assignments, and submit all the writing assignments on time.
 You are expected to attend all virtual class meetings and to participate in class exercises and discussions.

 Final grade/percentage breakdown:

 I am happy to meet with you in advance of a deadline to offer advice.
-I will hold office hours online at a designated time each week: Monday and Wednesday from 1:00-3:00.
+I will hold office hours online at a designated time each week.
 Please keep in mind that my job is not to proofread your work.
 When we meet, you should have some specific questions or concerns ready to discuss.